Research

 Voters/eligible voters 31.3%

 The Jersey Electoral Authority (JEA) estimated that 75% of those entitled to vote registered to do so, so turnout when measured against eligible voters was 31.3% rather than the published turnout figure of 41.7%.
-But this needs to be qualified because an unknown number of registered voters were either not able to vote, because they had died, or not likely to vote, because they had moved home.
+This needs to be qualified because an unknown number of registered voters were either not able to vote, because they had died, or not likely to vote, because they had moved home.

 4. Trends in turnout in Jersey elections